tinrupcic5/b-logger/README.md

 9. View sprint history
 10. Settings
 11. Help
+12. Statistics
-12. Exit
+13. Exit

 ### Settings

 The tool allows you to customize:

-- Log Types: Add, edit, or remove different types of logs (e.g., 1, 2, etc.)
+- Log Types: Add, edit, or remove different types of logs
+  - Each log type can track its own completion status
+  - Example: Q, Jira, GitHub, etc.
+  - Custom prefixes for each type
 - Sprint Configuration: Set sprint start date and duration

 ### How to Input Hours